 1. Factors distinguishing Comarch from its competitors

 Comarch is a global IT challenger established in 1993 by Professor Janusz Filipiak as a university spin-off.
-In 1999 Comarch placed an Initial Public Offer at the Warsaw Stock Exchange.
-After twenty three years from inception the Company employs more than 5,000 people worldwide.
-Comarch is big enough to implement large contracts and at the same time has an appropriate size to be efficient and agile in sales, R&D and delivery.
+In 1999 the company launched its Initial Public Offering on the Warsaw Stock Exchange and now, 24 years from inception, it employs more than 5000 people worldwide.
+The size of the company enables it to implement large contracts while remaining efficient and agile in sales, R&D, and delivery.

-Majority of shares is owned by Janusz and Elzbieta Filipiak.
-The private control allows for definition and execution of annual strategies adapted to changing global business environment.
+Janusz and Elżbieta Filipiak own the majority of shares in Comarch.
+This private control allows for the definition and execution of annual strategies adapted to the changing global business environment.

-Comarch headquarters are located in Krakow, which is now well recognized as a global IT center.
-Comarch has R&D sites in all largest cities in Poland and some in Germany and France.
+Comarch headquarters is located in Krakow, which is now well-recognized as a global IT center.
+The company also has R&D sites located in all the largest cities in Poland, and some in Germany and France.

 The strategy pillars underlying the Company’s long term management are as follow:

-• Development of the Company based on R&D and development of its own products
+• Extensive R&D and development of own products

 • Diversification of Comarch’s offer with respect to products, industries, and regions